 We make efforts to ensure persons with disabilities have the same chances, options, benefits and results as others.
 We offer a variety of ways to access our services to help ensure persons with disabilities do not have to make significantly more effort to access or obtain a service.

-As noted in CMA’s Code of Conduct, we promote an atmosphere of mutual trust and respect.
-This Policy is a reflection of how we do that while meeting the requirements of the AODA’s customer service standard.
-This Policy is a subset of the Code of Conduct and applies to all employees who provide goods or services to current, former and prospective members.
+As noted in CMA’s Respect in the Workplace policy, we promote an atmosphere of mutual trust and respect; this Policy is a reflection of how we do that while meeting the requirements of the AODA customer service standard.
+This Policy is a subset of the Respect in the Workplace policy and applies to all employees who provide goods or services to current, former and prospective members.

 - Assistive Devices: A broad range of products such as wheelchairs, walkers, white canes, oxygen tanks, portable chalk boards and electronic communication devices that people may bring to our premises.

-- Disability: Physical, mental or developmental disabilities that may or may not be visible or permanent.i
+Disability1: Physical, mental, or developmental disabilities that may or may not be visible or permanent.

 Roles and responsibilities

-- The Chief Operating Officer and Chief Financial Officer, or his or her delegate, is responsible for ensuring all persons with disabilities are treated in a manner that meets the expectations of the Policy.
+- The Executive Vice-President, Corporate Services, Chief Operating Officer and Chief Financial Officer (EVP, COO and CFO), or their delegate, is responsible for ensuring all persons with disabilities are treated in a manner that meets the expectations of the Policy.
 This responsibility includes:

 - Providing training to all applicable employees;

-- Ensuring the office building is accessible, or that alternate locations are provided for meetings;
+- Ensuring the office building is an accessible structure, or that alternate locations are provided for meetings;

-- Reviewing all feedback provided about the way we provide goods and services;
+- Reviewing all feedback provided about the way goods and services are provided;

 - Providing notice of temporary disruptions of services; and

-- Ensuring CMA communications meet the expectations of this Policy.
+- Ensuring CMA communications meets the expectations of this Policy.

-- The Vice-President, Legal and Governance, Chief Privacy Officer, or his or her delegate, is responsible for creating, maintaining and reporting on this Policy.
+- The Vice-President, Legal Services, Legal Counsel and Chief Privacy Officer, or their delegate, is responsible for creating, maintaining, and reporting on this Policy.

 - When creating or updating communications whose purpose is to offer goods or services, we document how they meet the requirements of this Policy.